kylelmorris/UCB/README.md

 Stop and start the script and preprocessing will continue right where it left off
 #### Your settings are remembered
 Stop and start the script and you can continue to without having to re-enter your program options

+## Set up
+### k2_realtime_preprocess.sh & k2_realtime_data_transfer.sh

+k2_realtime_preprocess.sh:
+lines 42-44 need to be updated to reflect your local environment.

+k2_realtime_data_transfer.sh:
+set up ssh-keys from your local machine to the remote host before using

+## Requirements

+Tested with the following:
+gctf-v1.06
+gautomatch-v0.50
+motioncor2-01-30-2017